 So what do we mean by a “mixing junction”?
 A mixing junction is where our reagent streams meet before flowing into our flow reactor.
 Often this is a simple t-piece but if faster more efficient mixing is required, e.g. for reactions needing

 When a fluid is flowing through a closed channel such as a flow reactor, either of two types of flow may occur depending on the velocity and viscosity of the fluid: laminar flow or turbulent flow.
 Laminar flow tends to occur at lower velocities, below a threshold at which it becomes turbulent.
 Turbulent flow is a less orderly flow regime that is characterized by eddies or small packets of fluid particles, which result in lateral mixing.
 In non-scientific terms, laminar flow is smooth, while turbulent flow is rough.

 Mixing in laboratory scale flow systems such as Asia mixing will occur through the lateral mixing regime of laminar flow.
 Diffusion mixing can be slow however the diameter of the tubing used on these scales is small and diffusive mixing is very significant, and more notably reproducible.

 When rapid mixing is required, e.g. in reactions that require fast mass transfer, turbulent flow is necessary.
 Turbulent mixing is generated in flow generally by a micromixer (static mixer) of some type.

 A flow reactor is essentially the equivalent of a round-bottomed flask or a jacketed reactor – it’s where the reaction occurs in a flow chemistry system.

-As described earlier two (or more) separate solutions of reactive compounds are brought together, mixed and flowed through a single, temperature-controlled channel in order to react them.
+As described earlier two (or more) separate solutions of reactive compounds are brought together, mixed and flowed through a single, temperature-controlled channel in order to

 Flow reactors come in a variety of shapes and sizes, but they all perform the same role: to allow chemical reactions to take place continuously.
 There are a few characteristics that flow reactors should aim to provide: